2010 Georgian news report hoax

-The 2010 Georgian news report hoax, also known as "Simulated Chronicle", was a fake news report aired by Georgian television station Imedi TV on 13 March 2010.
-The hoax, intended as a hypothetical pseudo-documentary, reported on the breakdown of Parliament and the deaths of several government officials, culminating in an invasion of Georgia by Russia.
+A fake news report aired by Georgian television station Imedi TV on 13 March 2010 reported on the breakdown of Parliament and the deaths of several government officials, culminating in an invasion of Georgia by Russia.
+The hoax was intended as a hypothetical pseudo-documentary.
 The broadcast's close resemblance to genuine news programming caused widespread panic among Georgians who believed the events depicted were real, and it was linked to the deaths of at least three people.

 The hoax drew widespread criticism from the opposition, the Georgian media, and the public, as well as many international commentators and officials.
 Then-President Mikheil Saakashvili, whom Imedi TV supported, was accused of involvement in the hoax.
 It has been considered one of the most shocking hoaxes of all time.

 The broadcast

 Special Report was a weekly programme broadcast on Imedi TV on Saturdays at 8:30 pm.
 On 13 March 2010, Imedi moved its timeslot forward to 7:59 pm, the timeslot allocated to Chronicle, Imedi TV's news programme.
 Chronicle, which normally airs at 8:00 pm, is a major source of information for Imedi TV viewers.

 The fake news broadcast, which was presented as a Chronicle breaking news report and heavily used footage from the Russo-Georgian War, began by accusing the Georgian opposition of organising protests in Tbilisi over alleged fraud in the Tbilisi city elections, which were scheduled for 30 May.
 During the protests, unknown gunmen opened fire on the protestors, killing several people; the opposition promptly pleaded for the international community to assist in ousting the "Saakashvili tyranny".
 Following the protest in Tbilisi, an ambush in the South Ossetian capital of Tskhinvali killed President of South Ossetia Eduard Kokoity; the Russian government announced that it held proof of Georgian security services' involvement in Kokoity's assassination, which Russia considered a terrorist attack.
 Allegedly pro-Russian opposition politicians, led by Nino Burdzhanadze and Zurab Nogaideli, travelled to Tskhinvali and accused Saakashvili of killing Kokoity.
 After the assassination, Russian Army troops were mobilized and placed on high alert; in response, the Georgian Army was mobilized and took defensive positions around Tbilisi with heavy artillery.
 A "people's government" with Burdzhanadze at the helm declared the government of Saakashvili "illegal".
 Other Georgian opposition politicians who were held up as collaborators with the Russians included Zurab Dzidziguri, Kakha Kukava, Koba Davitashvili, Levan Gachechiladze and Giorgi Khaindrava.